Mid Century Modern Thriftstore Makeovers – Part 2- The Chairs

 The arms needed a bit of TLC, so a quick sanding & scuffing…

 …and then stained with my favourite General Finishes Java Gel Stain.
 Once dry, a satin water base varnish is applied.
-I know it’s made for floors, so it is really string, a good thing!
-If too rough, sand between layers of varnish.
+I know it’s made for floors, so it is really strong, a good thing!
+If it’s too rough, sand between the layers of varnish.
+Usually these arms are made of solid wood.

 The NEW Fabric: